jbqueru/sqz/README.md

 one fewer characters than optimal, by doing a lookahead on the next match.

+This is where LZMW has an adge: it avoids situations where a greedy match catches exactly one symbol too many and misses the next match opportunity

 ### Literal symbol runs

 In their original form, both LZ77 and LZ78 alternate exactly one match